VincentNewkirk/fem-data-structures-and-algorithms/README.md

 Make Algorithm Adaptive.
 If at any point the array is already sorted, break out of algorithm early.

 Optimize algorithm by avoiding unnecessary comparisons.
 I solved this by not iterating to the end of the array after each iteration.

+### Insertion Sort

+Implement Insertion Sort.
+Average Time Complexity: O(n^2).
+Best Time Complexity: O(n).

+Optional Exercises(not completed yet):

+Allow your algorithm to take a comparator function.
+Look at array.sort comparator function for an example (I'm still not sure what a comparator function is after looking at array.sort)

+Use the comparator function to ensure your sort is stable.